- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 Q: What is the timeline for implementation?
 This process must move quickly so we are in a position for our Board of Education to make a decision on March 4, 2019.
 This will allow OKCPS to have the time needed to finalize our plans for the 2019-20 school year.

 Q: How will P2G impact transportation for my child?
 Transportation will still be provided to all students who live outside of the 1.5 miles radius of their school.
 That said, we do expect an increase in the number of bus routes.
 Hiring bus drivers is a District and statewide issue.
-OKCPS increased pay in an effort to boost recruiting efforts and will aggressively be recruiting drivers between now and next school year.
-Details regarding changes to routes, bus stop locations or times, etc are still pending; updates will be communicated as soon as decisions are made regarding a final path.
+OKCPS recently increased pay in an effort to boost recruiting efforts and will aggressively be recruiting drivers between now and next school year.
+Details regarding changes to routes, bus stop locations or times, etc are still pending.
+We will provide that information before our students leave for Summer Break.

 Q: How will P2G impact student transfers?
 The OKCPS Board of Education approved a new Transfer Policy on January 14, 2019.
 (LINK TO POLICY).
 This new Transfer policy was developed to ensure a standard, equitable, centralized transfer process that incorporates input from principals/administration at each site to make enrollment projections more predictable and accurate from year to year.
 The new policy recommends that once approved, students are assured a seat in that school for the duration....and special consideration for siblings.
 This creates much more stability for our families and students.